 The drunk nodded seriously.
 He stepped forward, looked at the flying object, looked away, then did a double take.
 He looked down at the basket of booze that he was holding, shook his head and threw it over his shoulder.

 "That works better with a single, open bottle," Donna said.

 "Do what you can, with what you have," the drunk said.
 "That'sh always been my motto."

-"You're paying for that," Harry said.
+"You're paying for those," Harry said.